BlaBlaNet/BlaBlaNet/doc/DerivedTheme1.md

 **Lesson 2**

-If you want to use the redbasic schemas for your derived theme, you have to do a bit more.
+If you want to use the Zafiro schemas for your derived theme, you have to do a bit more.

-Do everything as above, but don't create view/theme/mytheme/php/style.php, but copy instead  view/theme/redbasic/php/style.php to view/theme/mytheme/php/style.php.
+Do everything as above, but don't create view/theme/mytheme/php/style.php, but copy instead  view/theme/Zafiro/php/style.php to view/theme/mytheme/php/style.php.
 Modify that file and remove (or comment out) these two lines:

-	if(local_channel() && App::$channel && App::$channel['channel_theme'] != 'redbasic')
+	if(local_channel() && App::$channel && App::$channel['channel_theme'] != 'Zafiro')
-		set_pconfig(local_channel(), 'redbasic', 'schema', '---');
+		set_pconfig(local_channel(), 'Zafiro', 'schema', '---');

 Also add this line at the bottom:

 	echo @file_get_contents('view/theme/mytheme/css/style.css');

-To show the schema selector you have to copy view/theme/redbasic/tpl/theme_settings.tpl to  view/theme/mytheme/tpl/theme_settings.tpl.
+To show the schema selector you have to copy view/theme/Zafiro/tpl/theme_settings.tpl to  view/theme/mytheme/tpl/theme_settings.tpl.
 Modify that file and replace the lines:

-	{{if $theme == redbasic}}
+	{{if $theme == Zafiro}}
 	{{include file="field_select.tpl" field=$schema}}
 	{{/if}}